 Mom uses her own angel food cake and orange buttercream recipes.
 While I usually don’t sift flour when I bake, it’s important with an angel food cake in order to keep it feather-light.

-- Combine all the ingredients in the top of a double boiler.
+- Combine all the ingredients, except for the heavy cream, in the top of a double boiler.

 - Bring to a boil, stirring constantly.